EM-shopify-dev/add-product-variants-description/README.md

     },
 ```

-Then add the updateMeta code further down with the other update methods:
+Then add the updateMeta code with the other update methods:

 ```
 /**